Unsolicited goods and services

 Remember, if you have not agreed to buy or receive the goods or service, it is unlawful for a business to request payment.

-Consumer Protection have prepared a factsheet to help you better understand this type of scam and what you can do if you think you have paid a false bill.
+Consumer Protection have prepared a factsheet to help you better understand this type of unlawful activity and what you can do if you think you have paid a false bill.

 Consumer rights for unsolicited goods or services